VictorTaelin/servify/README.md

 ## Support

-This requires ES6 Proxy support, so only you need node.js 6 and up.
+This requires ES6 Proxy support, so you need node.js 6 and up.
+Proxies cannot be polyfilled in earlier versions.

 ## Why